Erasmus+ for Studies

 Additional financial support for students with diagnosed medical condition and/or DUO supplementary grant

 If you receive a supplementary grant from DUO and/or have a diagnosed medical condition that influences and complicates travel and studying abroad, you may be entitled to an 'Inclusion' top-up payment of € 250 per month.
+In your online Erasmus+ application you will be asked to upload the following if applicable:

 Additional financial support for students with a disability and/or special needs